Abhradeep1994/msds610-EDApresentation/notes.md

 #### Here are notes from our discussion points last Tuesday (Sep 27)

 **Dataset**
-- The "titanic" dataset is more robust.
 - First choice is "cars" dataset.
+6 random data from WGT is deleted on purpose to demonstrate null value handling.
 - Consider using "cereals" dataset.

 **Visualizations to use**